Hypo Niederösterreich

 Hypo Niederösterreich (Hypo NÖ) is an Austrian women's handball club, headquartered in Maria Enzersdorf.
 They are one of the most successful teams on the EHF Champions League, having won the title eight times.
 They are also former winners of the EHF Champions Trophy in 2000.

 Between 2011 and 2014, Hypo NÖ had a partnership with the Brazilian Handball Confederation, playing host to various players of the Brazil women's national handball team - including Alexandra Nascimento, who already played for Hypo since 2003 - and coach Morten Soubak.
 During the period, Brazil won the 2013 World Women's Handball Championship with six Hypo Nö players in its roster.
 Hypo Nö also won the EHF Women's Cup Winners' Cup that year.

 History

 Founding and the first years

 Hypo Niederösterreich was founded in 1972 by a group of successful Austrian athletes, among others, Liese Prokop, Maria Sykora and Eva Janko, and the coach Gunnar Prokop.

 In just a few years Hypo NÖ established itself as one of the biggest teams in Austrian handball and won their first Austrian league title in 1977.

 In the 1980's they became one of the strongest teams in Europe.
 In 1987 they made the final of the EHF Champions League for the first time, but lost to Ukrainian side Spartak Kiev.
 In 1988 they made the final again, but once again lost to Spartak Kiev.

-The following year they won the title for the first time.
+The following year they met Spartak Kyiv in the final for the third year in a row, and this they won the title for the first time.

+After the dissolution of the Soviet Union, Hypo Niederösterreich attracted many former national team players to the club, including IHF 1999 World player of the year Ausra Fridrikas, as well as Rima Sypkus and Tatyana Dzhandzhgava among others.
+The team formed the backbone of the 1990's Austrian national team that won a bronze medal at the 1996 European Championship and the 1999 World Championship.
+Meanwhile Hypo won several champions leagues in the 90s.